Tolling the SR 99 Tunnel

 Funding for the $3.1 billion viaduct replacement program comes from state, federal and local sources as well as the Port of Seattle and tolls on drivers using the tunnel.
 Of that total cost, the 2013 Legislature stated $200 million should come from toll funding.
 Tolls could also pay for future tunnel operations and maintenance costs, similar to other toll facilities in Washington.

-Tolling the SR 99 tunnel is anticipated to begin in late 2015 when the tunnel opens to drivers.
+Tolling the SR 99 tunnel is anticipated to begin in 2016 when the tunnel opens to drivers.

 Setting toll rates